-Before you enroll, make sure to check to see if the program you are interested in is 100% online or is a hybrid format of some sort.
+Before enrolling, make sure to see if the degree program you’re interested in functions fully online or operates in a hybrid format.

 The Most Affordable Online Colleges Offering Master’s Degrees

 Average Graduate Student Tuition (In-State): $4,282

 Located in the heart of Kansas, Fort Hays State comes in as the .
 Fort Hays enables students to attend classes and earn their in a convenient online format.
 FHSU believes that high-quality education should be accessible to people from all walks of life.
 To that end, the virtual college affords flexibility and convenience to all of its students.
 Classes operate on a rolling semester so students can complete courses in accordance with their schedules.
 While many schools offer online degrees, what truly sets FHSU apart is its consistent presence among the U.S. News and World Report’s best online master’s programs.
 The school offers over 200 online degrees, with 60 different master’s degrees–a few of which include the master’s in psychology, business administration, nursing, education, and much more.

 2. Midwestern State University

 Average Graduate Student Tuition (In-State): $4,500

 Midwestern State University comes in at number two on our list, and as the only public liberal arts college in the state of Texas, its online ma programs are firmly rooted in the MSU liberal arts tradition; however, they still maintain a strong professional focus.
 MSU offers non-Texas residents a special tuition rate as well, ensuring that students from all walks of life can receive a world-class education remotely.
 The university offers a variety of online master’s programs, including the MBA Masters of Business Administration, the MA in Criminal Justice, the MS in Nursing, and much more.
 All in all, Niche.com awards the institution a grade rating of ‘B’ for academics, value, and diversity, meaning this school is a prime option overall.